If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 - It’s as basic as it is.
-The Baratza Encore doesn’t include a timer either a scale.
+The Baratza Encore doesn’t include a timer, a screen, or anything beyond the essential.
 Although it’s considered an entry-level grinder, some users would expect a bit more for its price.

-The Oxo Brew Conical Burr Grinder is the strongest contender for the Baratza Encore I could find.
+The Oxo Brew Conical Burr Grinder is a sound entry-level grinder, with an unbeatable price tag.
 Most users are quite happy with this machine and describe it as durable and reliable.

 - Most users like the precision and consistency of the Oxo Conical Burr Grinder.
 It offers a perfect medium grind size, which is the best for French Press.

 - The price is the best value for an electric burr grinder, considering the built quality, its stainless steel burrs, and its overall performance.

 - It surpasses the Baratza Encore regarding convenience, thanks to its built-in timer.

 - It offers 15 grind settings with a couple of micro-settings in between.
 In sum, the Oxo Burr Grinder has more than 40 grind settings.

 - Customer and technical service aren’t as consistent and reliable as they should be.
 We found many happy customers and several frustrated ones as well.
 Any appliance of this price range should offer an outstanding customer and technical service.